Muzyar-rad/deploy_bug_tracker/readme.md

 4. Open a browser and navigate to `localhost:3000`

+5. Register with a new User to be able to add bugs for your project and see the full feature!

 ## Need Help?

 Feel free to email me at **Muzyar.rad@gmail.com** for any inquiries or setup assistance